Rebound Congestion: Causes, Symptoms and Everything You Need To Know

 Nasal decongestants are medications that relieve nasal congestion by narrowing the blood vessels in the nasal passages.
 They can be taken orally or applied topically as a spray or drops.
 An example of a nasal decongestant would be the oral decongestant, pseudoephedrine.

 While nasal decongestants can help congestion, it’s important to take them as directed and in moderation since they can have side effects.
 Oral decongestants, such as pseudoephedrine, can cause side effects like increased heart rate and blood pressure, while certain topical decongestants can cause rebound congestion if used excessively.
+Managing the nasal spray dose is crucial to prevent rebound congestion and ensure the nasal turbinates return to their normal state.

 Which Decongestants Cause Rebound Congestion?